BibhaCoder/AAPIS-Audit-Log/README.md

 #### How it works:

-- **Daily Computation:** Every trading day at 4:05 PM ET, our analytics engine finalizes the day's data output.
+- **Daily Computation:** Every investing day at 4:05 PM ET, our analytics engine finalizes the day's data output.

 - **Cryptographic Hashing:** A SHA-256 hash is generated using the daily output combined with a private secure salt.